shraavv/PagePal-TelegramBot/README.md

 # Resources

-The following resourcses will help if you are clueluess about where to start.
+The following resources will help if you are clueless about where to start.
 - [Telegram Bot Tutorial](https://core.telegram.org/bots/tutorial#introduction)
 - [Google Books API](https://developers.google.com/books/docs/v1/using)